~ Right Click Anywhere for Navigation Menu ~

 One (of several) astrological references is found in Gen 17:15 where God orders Abraham to change his wife's name from Sarai to Sarah in order that she conceive a child.
 It is a Jewish custom that changing or adding a name blesses that person with a "new" horoscope, a new beginning - It's said that Sarah was ninety years old.

-[It is believed that a change in name brings about a change in destiny.
+It is believed that a change in name brings about a change in destiny.
 When a woman is married, for instance, she takes on the name of her husband and her status changes.
 The horoscope drawn for the time of marriage has a very real influence (for better or worse) on her origonal horoscope.
-In this same way we see the destiny of nations change when they're reborn as an independant nation...]
+In this same way we see the destiny of nations change when they emerge as a newly independent nation.

 The Dead Sea Scrolls, discovered in 1947 by young Bedouin shepherds, were written in the Semitic language of Aramaic between 250 B.C. and 68 A.D.
 They were hidden in caves near Qumran, believed to be an ancient Jewish settlement inhabited by the Essenes.
 The writings shed light on aspects of early Jewish religious and secular life during the era when the Romans sacked Jerusalem, around A.D.
 70, and as Christianity was dawning.